GMartigny/people-doc-exercise/readme.md

  - BootstrapCSS: CSS framework for easier component creation and page responsiveness.
     - SCSS: CSS preprocessor
  - Now: Quickly and easily deploy online without configuration.

+## Decision

+A few decision that I made concerning the design, these are my personal opinions and are here only because this is an exercise.

+ - I used the glyph coming from BootstrapCSS instead of the ones given.
+ This is only because it's easier to work with glyphs than SVG and it save some space.
+ - I avoid putting all link in the left navigation-bar in upper-case and bold for better readability.
+ - I added a solid background to the breadcrumb link for better contrast with the back.
+ - I used native select tag for the drop-down.
+ This greatly increase accessibility and reduce code complexity for the low cost of using the default appearance.
+ - I removed colon at the end of fields titles to declutter a little the page.
+ - I used the same style for all links.
+In the original design, links were sometimes underscored and sometimes not.